ARTSTM/U5_WS/folder1/file_live.md

 - Start the debug session using `bug` icon or `Run->debug` or by pressing **F11**
 - All the settings should be automatically set based on your compiled project.
 Press `OK` button
 - At this moment you may see an information window that your STLink firmware is not up-to-date,
-- please accept this message and perform autometic upgrade process
+- please accept this message and perform automatic upgrade process
 <br>
 ![STLink_upgrade](./img/STLink_upgrade.gif)
 <br>